thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 To simplify migration from the JS, we have added the `JSON` class with static methods: `JSON.stringify` and `JSON.parse` that work similar to JS.
 For example:
 For the same purpose, we have added `Date` class that you are able to use without the package name.

-#### Date (prototype JavaScript Date and Java Date).
+#### Date (prototype JavaScript Date and Java Date)

-Date - this is formatting instant using Core Java.
+**Date** - this is formatting instant using Core Java.
 According to the [Java documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/time/Instant.html), an instant is a measured timestamp from the Java epoch of 1970-01-01T00:00:00Z.

 **Methods**